-After the dancing there are lots of stalls for you to browse, selling local produce and excellent refreshments including home-made cakes in the village hall.
+Join us for a spectacular display of dancing on the day, then cross over the road and peruse the stalls selling local produce, enjoy the sideshows and partake of some excellent refreshments including home-made cakes in the village hall.
 If you stay to the end of the dancing in the arena, you can take part and have a dance around the maypole too!